 Under Scenario Properties, when the "Scenario" tab is selected, a list of attributes for the current scenario is shown.
 You can choose to set both default production efficiency (PE) and define dependencies also called correlations.
 A PE forecast gives monthly and annual estimates of the production efficiency as well as potential shutdowns.
 The PE forecast selected here (typically a PE forecast not linked to a facility) will be used for all facilities that are configured to use the default PE forecast rather than a specific one.
-See Figure 4.5 for more details.
+See Figure 4.4 for more details.

-If the "Use scaling factor" switch is switched on, all drilling times will be multiplied with the factor, a number between zero and 1, given in the involved drilling schedules.
+If the "Use scaling factor" switch is switched on, all drilling times will be multiplied with the factor, a number between zero and one, given in the involved drilling schedules.

-Specify the dependency, correlation, between various events/characteristics within a simulation run as a factor between zero, fully independent, and on, fully dependent.
+Specify the dependency, correlation, for the five various events/characteristics as shown in the bottom of Figure 4.4 for a simulation run.
+You may vary these factors between zero, being fully independent, and one, which is fully dependent.
 These factors are only used when running stochastic analyses.